nnethercote/Rust-CUDA/guide/src/nvvm/nvvm.md

 ```

 After that, the codegen logic is kind of abstracted away from us, which is a good thing!
-We just need to provide the SSA codegen whatever it needs to do its thing.
+We just need to provide the SSA codegen crate whatever it needs to do its thing.
 This is
 done in the form of traits, lots and lots and lots of traits, more traits than you've ever seen, traits
 your subconscious has warned you of in nightmares, anyways.
-Because talking about how the SSA codegen
+Because talking about how the SSA codegen crate
 works is kind of useless, we will instead talk first about general concepts and terminology, then
 dive into each trait.